-The Agency may further regulate the manner of keeping separate accounting and verification of authenticity.
-Also, the Agency is obliged to publish Reports on the compliance of accounting separation by the public postal operator once a year, in accordance with this Law and the act referred to in paragraph 11 of this Article.
+The Authority may further regulate the manner of keeping separate accounting and verification of authenticity.
+Also, the Authority is obliged to publish Reports on the compliance of accounting separation by the public postal operator once a year, in accordance with this Law and the act of the Law.